DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 This example is not an official Google product, nor is it part of an official Google product.

-## Using this policy
+## Using this Custom policy JAR

-To use this policy in Apigee Edge, you do not need to rebuild it.
+To use this JAR in Apigee Edge, you do not need to rebuild it.
 You need only to configure the Callout policy with the appropriate information.

-## Simple Example Configuration
+## Simple Example Configuration: Signing

 A simple configuration looks like this: